cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ---> we can drop the project facility attribute detail. the rest are subcomponents. john to copy to component description with subcomponent type (facility attribute).
 --->

+- SRTS ID field on components form -> alphanum
+- add interim_project_id to project_list_view and add to advanced search
+- there are facility spatial records with multiple features within one layer and across geom types.
 - how to handle unmapped components?
 - clean up/de-dupe RRFB component
 - implement new subcomponents / split out work types